garronej/evt/docs/api/ctx.md

 \*\*\*\*[**Run the example**](https://stackblitz.com/edit/evt-qpke6h?embed=1&file=index.ts&hideExplorer=1)\*\*\*\*

-Be the download successful or not this use of Ctx enforce that there is no left over handlers on the Evt passed as input once the download attempt has completed.
+Whether the download is successful or not this use of Ctx enforce that there is no left over handlers on the Evt passed as input once the download attempt has completed.